lucapette/web/content/writing/estimations-done-right.md

   smooth, the system just kept working.
 After all, the diff was so small the system _almost did not change_.

-Unfortunately, most features do not check these marks.
+Unfortunately, most features do not check off these boxes.

 They _should_ though.